cockroachdb/docs/v22.1/upsert.md

 The `UPSERT` [statement](sql-statements.html) is semantically equivalent to [`INSERT ON CONFLICT`](insert.html#on-conflict-clause), but the two may have slightly different [performance characteristics](#considerations).
 It inserts rows in cases where specified values do not violate uniqueness constraints, and it updates rows in cases where values do violate uniqueness constraints.

+An `UPSERT` statement that affects a proper subset of columns in the target table behaves differently depending on whether or not the target columns are explicit in the statement.
+If no target columns are explicitly specified, `UPSERT` will always write the default values for columns without explicit values in the `UPSERT` statement.
+If target columns are explicitly specified, `UPSERT` will not override the values of existing columns that do not have new values in the `UPSERT` statement.
+For more details, see [`UPSERT` TODO](#upsert-a-proper-subset-of-columns) below.

 To learn more about how to perform and when to use an upsert in CockroachDB, PostgreSQL, and MySQL, see [Upsert in SQL: What is an Upsert, and When Should You Use One?](https://www.cockroachlabs.com/blog/sql-upsert/) .

 ## Considerations